How Should a Bicycle Helmet Fit?

 How to Adjust Your Bicycle Helmet

-To get the perfect fit, adjusting your helmet correctly is key.
-Most helmets come with different adjustment options to ensure maximum comfort and security.
+To achieve the perfect fit, adjust your helmet correctly.
+Most helmets include adjustable features to ensure maximum comfort and safety.

 Dial Fit System

 1. Many modern helmets feature an adjustable dial system located at the back of the helmet.
-This allows you to adjust the fit around the circumference of your head quickly and easily.
+This allows you to quickly and easily adjust the fit around your head.

 2. Tighten or loosen the dial to ensure the helmet fits snugly but comfortably.